syang-lab/Text2SQL-RAG-Chatbot/README.md

     <s>[INST] Prompt [/INST] ....
 ```

-The code corresponds to applying the template:
+<br> The code corresponds to applying the template:

 ```
         system_prompt = (